sectorsedgecommunity/mapping-docs/readme.md

 <div style="justify-content: center; display: flex; margin-top:10px; font-size: 5px; margin-bottom: 40px">
 </div>

 This wiki is **very** incomplete, and under heavy development.
-This fork only exists because Vader decided to leave for a week before giving me access to the main repo.
+If you want to contribute, join the Community Discord server linked in Resources.

 [Getting Started](./docs/gettingstarted.md)